ASKurz/Experimental-design-and-the-GLMM/README.md

 * quasi-experiment variants of all of the above
 * single-group posttest-only designs
 * single-group pretest-posttest designs
-* multiple baseline designs (primarilly across persons, but also across settings or behaviors)
+* multiple baseline designs (primarily across persons, but also across settings or behaviors)
 * AB designs
 * ABA designs
 * BAB designs